 Tips for Refinishing Wooden Outdoor Furniture

-Wooden outdoor furniture can be a beautiful addition to any outdoor space, but it requires regular upkeep.
-Use these tips to care for your wooden outdoor furniture and keep it looking its best.
+Outdoor wood furniture can be a beautiful addition to any outdoor space, but it requires regular upkeep.
+Use these tips to care for your wood furniture and keep it looking its best.

 Due to the fact that wooden outdoor furniture is often exposed to the elements, including rain, snow, ice, sunlight and extreme heat, these pieces require very specific care, maintenance and upkeep on at least a semi-regular basis.